Yoox Net-a-Porter shares up sharply as traders cite Alibaba interest

-BRIEF-Esquire Financial Holdings announces pricing of initial public offering of common stock

-* Esquire Financial Holdings Inc announces pricing of initial public offering of common stock

-MILAN, June 26 Shares in Italian online fashion retailer Yoox Net-A-Porter were up almost 8 percent on Monday as traders cited reported interest from Chinese e-commerce giant Alibaba Group.
+MILAN, June 26 (Reuters) - Shares in Italian online fashion retailer Yoox Net-A-Porter were up almost 8 percent on Monday as traders cited reported interest from Chinese e-commerce giant Alibaba Group.

 "There are reports Alibaba is interested in buying a stake in Yoox," one of the traders said.